zipeiyang/PROHI-dashboard-Oberisk/README.md

 ## Introduction

-Oberisk is an interactive web dashboard to....

-The problem detected was...

-The proposed solution is valuable because...
+Oberisk is an interactive web dashboard that has been designed as part of a joint wellbeing and health promotion initiative between Region Stockholm and Karolinska Institutet.
+It is centered on giving the residents of Stockholm region a simple, easy-to-access tool that will enable them to take a proactive stance on their health and wellbeing.

+The problem detected was that most current applications estimate obesity risk based on one's BMI, and not on factors like lifestyle choices and family history.

+The proposed solution is valuable because Oberisk provides a new and innovative way of estimating obesity risk and does it using a user-friendly, accessible dashboard and provides a model that explains how the risk was calculated.
+This helps improve understanding of how today's choices impact tomorrow's obesity risk.

 ## System description

+Oberisk has been created as a streamlit dashboard...

 ### Dependencies